robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # Project Principles

-- Aim to completely remove manual intervention in numerical processing.

-- Data science is about solving problems, not models or algorithms.
+- Data science is about solving problems [human-in-the-loop], not models or algorithms.

-- All validation of data, hypotheses and performance should be tracked, reviewed and automated.
+- All validation of data, hypotheses and performance should be tracked, reviewed.

-- Prior to building a model, construct an evaluation framework with end-to-end business focused acceptance criteria.

-- A product needs a pool of measures to evaluate its quality.
-A single number cannot capture the complexity of reality.
+- A product needs a definition-of-done to evaluate its quality.

 - Even research can be broken down into clearly defined tasks.
 The smallest of iterations should be preferred in acquiring, integrating and correcting knowledge.